-3 Questions to Ask Before Buying Contact Lenses
+3 Questions Your Eye Doctor Wants You to Answer Before Buying Contact Lenses

 These simple questions can help you and your eye doctor find the ideal solution for you

 “There are hundreds of contact lenses to choose from,” says David Cohen, O.D., an optometrist with Ocular Management Services inside America's Best Contacts & Eyeglasses in Charlotte, N.C.
-It’s easy to get overwhelmed by the options.
+It’s easy to get overwhelmed.

 The trick, he says, is to match your vision needs to your vision expectations.
 That’s where your eye doctor becomes your best ally.